Stanford-Online/dump-dbs/README.md

     -rw-rw-r-- 1 sef sef 9374341 Jan  4 09:00 modulestore-20140104.tar.gz
     lrwxrwxrwx 1 sef sef      27 Jan  4 09:00 modulestore-latest.tar.gz -> modulestore-20140104.tar.gz

+There is an example configuration file, ```configuration-example.yml```, that shows how this script is being used at Stanford, net of the secure configuration info of course.
+See